shplank/movie_api/README.md

 ## Mooovies API

-The server-side component of the Mooovies web application (https://github.com/shplank/Mooovies-Angular).
+The server-side component of the Mooovies web application (https://github.com/shplank/Mooovies-Angular and https://github.com/shplank/Mooovies-client).
 Designed to provide information about different films, genres, and directors.

 A Node.js/Express application built with MongoDB using REST architecture.
 Tested with Postman and deployed via Heroku.

-Features as described by User Stories and Test Scenarios

 **FEATURES**